Roman bridge of Salamanca

 The Roman bridge of Salamanca (Spanish: Puente romano de Salamanca), also known as Puente Mayor del Tormes and as Puente Prinçipal (main bridge), is a Roman bridge crossing the Tormes River in the city of Salamanca, Castile and León, Spain.
 The bridge originally dates to the period of Roman occupation of the Iberian Peninsula, being built between 27BCE and 79CE and gave access to the southern part of the city.
 The bridge is part of the historic road known as the Vía de la Plata, passing between Mérida and Astorga.
 The bridge has had strategic, economic and cultural value to the region.
 The bridge has been rebuilt a number of times since its original construction, with the section on the right bank, to the city of Salamanca, retaining the majority of the original Roman construction.

 The Roman bridge of Salamanca has long had symbolic value to the city, including being a part of the city's coat of arms (along with its stone bull-verraco).
-Historic recognition includes being named a Artistic Historic Monument on 3 June 1931, and Bien de Interés Cultural in 1998.
+Historic recognition includes being named an Artistic Historic Monument on 3 June 1931, and Bien de Interés Cultural in 1998.
 The bridge was the primary thoroughfare into the city until the beginning of 20th century.
 The bridge remained heavily used until 1973 when it became exclusively a pedestrian bridge, as other vehicular bridges in Salamanca were constructed.

 The bridge consists of two parts separated by a central fortification: the old bridge which is of Roman origin and carries the bridge into the city, and the new bridge.
 Of the twenty-six arches supporting the structure, the first fifteen date from Roman times.
 The stone used in its construction is from different sources.
 The stone in the original Roman bridge area is from the granite quarries of Los Santos (Béjar), while the remainder of the stone comes from the area of Ledesma.

 The bridge has been restored on numerous occasions over the centuries and has survived several proposals for demolition.
 Many of the restorations have been poorly documented, leaving uncertain the details of the reconstruction methods and even the precise years of reconstruction.
 The exact date of the original construction of the bridge is not exactly known, although its construction was mandated by Emperors Augustus (27BCE - 14CE) and Vespasian (69BCE - 79CE).